praveenkumarkunchala2005/resultscmrcet/README.md

 - Open your web browser and navigate to `http://localhost:3000`.
 - Enter a student username in the form and submit.
-- The application will either fetch the results from MongoDB or scrape the data from the www.cmrcetexaminations.com website if it's not found in the database.
+- The application will either fetch the results from MongoDB.
+The data has to be needed to scrapeed from the www.cmrcetexaminations.com website before accessing.
 - You can also click "Show Marks Details" to view detailed marks.

 ## Technologies Used